Reasoning Trajectories for Socratic Debugging of Student Code: From Misconceptions to Contradictions and Updated Beliefs: Experimental Evaluation

 \subsubsection{Evaluating the LLM-as-Judge}

 To evaluate the reliability of the LLM-as-judge, we conducted a manual evaluation of the LLM-as-judge output on a subset of 30 RT samples, 10 from each of three models: Claude Sonnet-4.5 with reasoning, Gemini 2.5-pro with reasoning, and GPT-5 with medium reasoning effort.
-For each sample, we generated reasoning trajectories and Socratic conversations using the model configurations specified in Appendix~\ref{sec:appendix-exp-setup}.
-We then evaluated these outputs using Claude Sonnet-4.5 with extended thinking as the LLM judge, by applying the evaluation criteria described in Appendices~\ref{sec:rt-eval-prompt} and~\ref{sec:st-eval-prompt}.
-One of the authors then independently evaluated the same 30 samples for RT validity.
-Correspondingly, we observed a 76.7\% agreement between the LLM judge and the human on reasoning trace evaluation.
+For each sample, we generated reasoning trajectories and Socratic conversations using the model configurations specified above.
+We then evaluated these outputs using Claude Sonnet-4.5 with extended thinking as the LLM judge (temperature 1.0, max\_tokens 8000), applying the evaluation criteria shown in Figures~\ref{fig:prompt-rt-eval} and~\ref{fig:prompt-socratic-eval}.
+An established programmer with knowledge of theorem proving then independently evaluated the same 30 samples for RT validity.
+Correspondingly, we observed a 76.7\% agreement between the LLM judge and the human expert on reasoning trace evaluation.
+However, this is a very conservative estimate, as the expert penalized the LLM-judge when it missed technical inaccuracies in terminology, such as using the term "conditional expression" to mean a boolean condition when it actually refers to Python's ternary operator \texttt{x if C else y}.
+Such cases do not significantly impact the soundness of the RT, and in practice can still be useful for articulating valid Socratic conversations.

 We also use a subset of 88 teacher utterances to manually evaluate the Socratic turn quality using the same criteria as the LLM-as-judge.
 Correspondingly, we observed a 96.6\% agreement on Socratic turn evaluation.

-In RT validation, the LLM judge occasionally struggles with detecting when RTs rely on programming knowledge that contradicts misconceptions and misses technical inaccuracies in terminology (e.g., using ``conditional expression'' to mean a boolean condition when it actually refers to Python's ternary operator \texttt{x if C else y}).
 In Socratic turn validation, the judge demonstrates strong reliability on clear-cut cases and consistently detects and penalizes teacher utterances consisting of rhetorical questions seeking confirmation.
 The judge occasionally makes evaluation mistakes whereby it penalizes useful conversational framing, e.g., {\it "Let's trace through the code"}, by motivating that it is not relevant to eliciting the target reasoning step from the student.
-For detailed failure patterns in both RT and Socratic turn evaluation, see Appendices~\ref{sec:judge-rt-qual-analysis} and~\ref{sec:judge-sc-qual-analysis}, respectively.